praguna/DLDesign/README.md

 # DLDesign
-The modules contain implementation of Neural Network from scratch and is written in a framework format.
-So that the project can be expansible and flexible.
+The modules contain implementation of Neural Network from scratch and is written as a framework.
+So that the project is expansible and flexible.

 ## Usage